Team: Programs | Commitment: Career | Location: Washington DC

 - Manage sub-contractors contractual and technical deliverables;

-- Liaise with USAID to provide timely updates on program activities and impact and engage donors on development and implementation of programs;
+- Liaising with USDA to provide timely updates on program activities and impact and engage donors on development and implementation of programs; and

 - Other duties as assigned.